darenone/zongqiang-bookmarks/docs/article/vue/vuex.md

 import state from './state';
 import mutations from './mutations';
 import getters from './getters';
-import * as actions from './actions';
+import * as actions from './actions'; // 间接引用 Vue.use(Vuex);
-Vue.use(Vuex);

 const store = new Vuex.Store({